amro/gibbon/README.markdown

 gibbon.timeout = 10
 ```

-You can set an optional proxy url like this (or with an environment variable MAILCHIMP_PROXY_URL):
+You can set an optional proxy url like this (or with an environment variable MAILCHIMP_PROXY):

 ```ruby
 gibbon.proxy = 'http://your_proxy.com:80'